 Serving takes your focus off yourself and your desires and places it on the needs of others.
 When you’re feeding the homeless, collecting toys for kids in the foster care program, or cleaning up storm damage for a battered town, your focus is more apt to hone in on the bigger picture of God’s ministry.
 And bringing your friends along as you serve will encourage their faith as well.

-Check out my post Be Grateful, Not Entitled: Serve Without Expecting Thanks.
+Related: Be Grateful, Not Entitled: Serve Without Expecting Thanks.

 …not giving up meeting together, but encouraging one another…